 In the south, Tsuen Wan, Tsing Yi, and Lamma Island are visible.
 Unfortunately, on the day we hiked, the haze prevented us from getting those views.

 To the east and north lie the Shing Mun River valley, with Shatin and Ma On Shan.
-In fact, the entire range of hills in Lion Rock Country Park and Ma On Shan Country Park is clearly visible.
+The entire range of hills in Lion Rock Country Park and Ma On Shan Country Park is visible.
 You can see the summits of Beacon Hill, Lion Rock, Temple Hill, Tate’s Cairn, and Kowloon Peak.

 And further north lie Buffalo Hill, Pyramid Hill, and Ma On Shan.
 On a really clear day, you can see as far as Plover Cove Reservoir.